 University of Michigan-Flint

-Department of Geography, Planning, and Environment
+Department of Math and Natural Sciences

 University of Michigan, Michigan Institute of Data Sciences (MIDAS)